TechBrenda/react-redux-react-router-es6/README.md

 > When you notice that some components don't use props they receive but merely forward them down...it's a good time to introduce some container components.
 >
 > -- <cite>Dan Abramov</cite>

+## Increasing complexity of state

+1. Start with state in a single component.
+2. Lift state as needed (lowest common parent).
+3. Try Context or Redux when lifting state gets annoying.

+## Redux 3 Principles

+1. One immutable store.
+2. Actions trigger changes.
+3. Reducers update state.

+Every update replaces state with entirely new state.
+Clearly define each action to do one thing - no side effects.
+Reducers are pure functions.
+A pure function is one that accepts the current state and an action, then returns a new state.

+Data flows down.
+Actions flow up.

+In Redux, state changing logic is handled by reducers.
+Reducers can be nested via functional composition, the same way that React can nest components.
+By nesting reducers, Redux keeps a unified state that is the single source of truth (no data duplication).